MManoah/NQueens-OptimalPathAlg/README.md

 ### A*

-The A* algorithm uses a combination of heuristic values and the path cost in order to find the optimal solution.
+The A* algorithm uses a combination of heuristic values and the path cost in order to find an optimal solution.
 This algorithm is significantly faster than Uniform-Cost.

 f(n) = g(n) + h(n) where: